 Pop quiz: is the legal system the same in all of Canada?

 You may be surprised to know that Canada – unlike most nations in the world – doesn’t operate under one set of laws.
-There are two major operating legal systems in Canada.
+There are two (actually, three) legal systems in Canada.
 In Quebec, by grace of the province’s history as a French colony, Civil law is the legal system.
 In the rest of Canada, Common law holds sway.
 While they have a lot in common, there are some key differences between the two:

 1. Precedent rules in Common Law